0xvext/0xvext.github.io/_posts/2018-11-04-analysis-of-facebook-advertiser-data.md

 This time around, I decided to spend some time reviewing the information dump [available](https://www.facebook.com/settings?tab=your_facebook_information) in the Facebook settings area.
 The dump consists of a huge amount of user-visible information (friends, comments, likes, instant messages, etc.) and a small amount of data that isn't usually visible to users.

 Of particular interest in this latter category was the "Friend peer group" (in which I am apprently associated with people who are in the "Established Adult Life" stage), the IP address information, and the "Advertisers Who Uploaded a Contact List With Your Information" view.
-This contains a list of advertising enteities, who, as Facebook describes it, uploaded my information to Facebook.
+This contains a list of advertising entities, who, as Facebook describes it, uploaded my information to Facebook.

 I ran basic analysis on these advertisers.
 At a high level, the categories are a bit skewed by one big player: